 What is lean doing to your child’s life?
 It’s important to recognize a young person’s lean use as the problem it is, a dangerous drug addiction.
 You shouldn’t expect this to go away on its own.
 Your young person needs the therapies and education available through a quality rehab program.
 At Crestview Recovery, we know that an integral part of your loved one’s recovery is the therapy they receive.
 Therefore, we offer a variety of addiction therapy programs, including:

-At Crestview Recovery in Portland, Oregon, our dual-diagnosis treatment helps patients get to the root of their substance abuse.
-We provide a wide range of substance abuse treatments in our addiction recovery programs that include:
+At Crestview Recovery in Portland, Oregon, our dual-diagnosis treatment helps patients get to the root of their substance use.
+We provide a wide range of substance use treatments in our addiction recovery programs that include: